What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 What’s in a Green Tea Shot: Ingredients

-I always gather and measure all my ingredients before starting the process to make it smoother.
-Having everything ready prevents scrambling around while trying to mix your drinks together.
+I always gather and measure all my green tea shots ingredients before starting the process to make it go more smoothly.
+Having everything ready prevents scrambling while mixing your drinks.
 Here’s everything you need to make two delicious green tea shots:

 These simple ingredients create the perfect balance of sweet, fruity, and smooth flavors.
-You can find everything at your local liquor store or supermarket easily.
+You can easily find everything at your local liquor store or supermarket.

 Green Tea Shots: Step-by-Step Recipe